SAM9x75 User's Guide for Microchip Graphics Suite (MGS) Harmony

 Warning

 This application contains custom code.
-Custom code are modifications to the generated or released MGS Harmony code.
+Custom code is modifications to the generated or released MGS Harmony code.
 These are required for the application to function optimally.
 Custom codes have "CUSTOM CODE START" and "CUSTOM CODE END" comments around them.

 Back to top